 Books from the n2y Library can now be assigned to students in Student view.
-Teachers can choose from over 1,000 online library books including classroom books, trade books, library books, leveled books or easy read books.
+Service providers can choose from over 1,000 online library books including classroom books, trade books, library books, leveled books or easy read books.
 They can search by topic, title, category or reading level just as they can in the n2y Library.

 Books can be assigned by taking the following steps:

 2. Select a student.